 Upon successful completion of the Advanced EMT Level Certificate, the Paramedic Certificate or the Associate in Applied Science degree, the graduate is expected to:

-- Be eligible for the appropriate level of professional credentialing and state licensing.
+- Be eligible for the appropriate level of professional credentialing.

 The Difference between EMT, AEMT, and Paramedic Certification

 There are three different types of Emergency Medical Technicians and each certification allows their holders different rights to do different jobs, or, in EMS terms, “a different scope of practice”.
 The three levels of EMT certification – Emergency Medical Technician (EMT), Advanced Emergency Medical Technician (AEMT), and Paramedic.

 EMS is demanding work both physically and psychologically.
 These positions require a particular set of skills.
 The KVCC EMS Department has adopted the “Maine EMS – EMS Provider Functional Position Description”, to outline EMS provider expectations, it can be found here: https://www.maine.gov/ems/documents/Functional%20Position%20Description%20for%20EMS%20Providers.pdf

 For additional information regarding any of the listed certification levels and/or licensing, visit: